ddh0/easy-llama/DOCS.md

 ## `Model.get_length() -> int`

-Get the length of a given text in tokens according to this Model, including the appened BOS token.
+Get the length of a given text in tokens according to this Model, including the appended BOS token.

 The following parameter is required:
 - `text: str` - The text to read